Enmar123/degeneracy_corrector/README.md

 degen_detector

   * Compares the velocities of 3-9 odometry messages and marks outliers as degenerate
+  * Will only dectect a single degenerate odometry, multiple degeneracies unsupported.

 degen_filter

-  * Prevents publishing of an odometrty if marked degenerate.
+  * Prevents publishing of an odometry if marked degenerate.
   * Adds correction factor to odometry preventing drift while degenerate.